-For example, I am sitting here thinking how nice it is that wrinkles don't
+For example, I am sitting here thinking how nice it is that wrinkles do not

-I met Lynn and David at the local grocery store where I'd
+I met Lynn and David at the local grocery store where I

 picked up the fixings for clam chowder.
 Alas, the bread was not fresh so

 we managed without.
-The food's not fancy aboard Seaweed but goodness knows
+The food is not fancy aboard Seaweed but goodness knows

 it is tasty.
 Also if you wait until late (we ate after 8 p.m.) folks are

 so hungry they think whatever served is fabulous.
-[That's my secret but don't
+[That's my secret but do

 In the evening as we were chatting David mentioned a rather